 Yes, organizations operating under a fiscal agent are eligible to apply for NEEF grants.
 When completing their application, these organizations should clearly state the name of their fiscal agent and submit the requested financial documents for the fiscal agent.

 It is very common for a public land to be managed by multiple agencies.
 It is acceptable for your partner land site to be managed by both public and private partners, as long as it is still open to the public and qualifies as a public land based on NEEF's definition.
 When prompted by the application, please include a partnership letter from the agency that you feel best represents your work and mission, and the one that you work with most frequently.
-For example, for the Every Day Event Grant, you would include a partnership letter from the managing agency of the land site at which you will be holding your event(s).

 All applications must be submitted via our online grants system.

 Contact information supplied in the 'User Information' section should reflect the individual who will be directly handling the application process for your organization.
 If there is a problem with your application, or if we need to contact your organization for any questions, this is the person we will contact.
 In the 'Organization Information' section, we recommend that you include the contact information of the person in charge of your organization. this would not be the person directly involved with the day-to-day handling of the application, but the person who is authorized to sign off on items such as Grant Agreements and the like.

 All applicants are required to submit the following financial documents to complete their application: